pytorch/TensorRT/docsrc/contributors/partitioning.rst

         %6 : Tensor = aten::cat(%0, %7)
         return ()

-In some cases this approach may create adjacent sements in the partition which have the same target.
+In some cases this approach may create adjacent segments in the partition which have the same target.
 As a clean-up step we can consolidate these adjacent segments to further reduce the number of segments in the final partition.